Appeal Your WA Property Tax. Save $800–$2,000 a Year.

 Will appealing trigger a higher reassessment?

-The BOE is required to review the petition on its merits — the assessor cannot retaliate with a higher assessment in response to a good-faith appeal.
-In practice, BOEs that find evidence of under-assessment can raise the value, but this is rare and only happens when the petitioner's own evidence clearly shows higher comparable values, which is generally not how appeals are structured.
+The BOE is required to review the petition on its merits.
+The assessor cannot retaliate with a higher assessment in response to a good-faith appeal.
+In practice, BOEs that find evidence of under-assessment can raise the value, but that's rare and only happens when the petitioner's own evidence clearly shows higher comparable values, which is generally not how appeals are structured.

 What if I already missed the deadline?